 8am – El Capitan Meadow

-As you continue driving towards the village along Southside Drive, you’ll be able to spot El Capitan in full strength from the side of the road.
-It feels close enough to touch it, and although you might not be able to, at least you may be able to spot rock climbers in the day like tiny little specs making their way up the sheer granite face!
+As you continue driving towards the village along Southside Drive, you’ll be able to spot El Capitan in full glory from the side of the road.
+It feels close enough to touch it, and although you might not be able to do this yourself, at least you may be able to spot rock climbers in the day like tiny little specs making their way up the sheer granite face!

 8:30am – Park & Morning Coffee